davetang/machine_learning/evaluation/README.md

 (precision <- TP / (TP + FP))
 ```

-    ## [1] 0.9525817
+    ## [1] 0.9566705

 Recall (also known by other names, see below) is concerned with how many
-of the *truth positive cases* were predicted as positive.
-The term
+of the *truth positive cases* were predicted as positive (row two of our
-sensitivity makes a bit more sense to me as it describes how sensitive a
+table).
+The term sensitivity makes a bit more sense to me as it
-method is in detecting positive cases.
+describes how sensitive a method is in detecting positive cases.

 -   Sensitivity or True Positive Rate (TPR) or Recall or Hit Rate = TP /
     (TP + FN)